art matters november 2001

 By Steve Heimel

-W
+W |

 e all sense that the terrorist attacks of September 11 were a blow against our culture.
-But can we truly defend our culture? are we capable of a response to this in cultural terms, through our art?
-One artist who has no problem coming up with her response is assemblage artist Angela Ramirez.
-Asked about the need to turn out art responding to the horrors of the 11th, she says " now more than ever."
-Having grown up in a tatoo parlor, with black velvet paintings, she is entirely at home with an outsider posture, producing an art that is critical of the western culture.
+But can we truly defend our culture? are we capable of a response to this in cultural terms, through our art? | One artist

+real.
+It is an exhibition of phrases, rather than sentences.
+Don Decker said he did some private drawings on the night of the 11th, which he was hesitant to make public, but ended up including in the annex show.
+He also hung up some red, white and blue cloth to fill the room more.
+Such are the responsibilities of the curator.
 The earliest creative responses to the huge cultural challenge thrown down by bin Ladins forces have sprung up in the realm of folk art, consisting of such things as singing 'God Bless America" during the seventh inning stretch, or commercial responses such as Flight 93 underwear, a local auto dealer's "red, white and blue" sale, the new altered bad boy decal.

 return to reviews top page